OYsVbb09/StarMonitor/README.md

 ## Setup

-> This guide assumes you are Ubuntu
+> This guide assumes you are running on Ubuntu

 Install git, python and python requests